eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter5.rst.txt

                :alt: Require document password
                :width: 400px

    - **Require email/SMS verification**\: Require recipients to verify their identity using email/SMS.
 A 6-digit code will be sent to recipients' email address/mobile number and the recipients must enter the code in the identity verification window.
+Note that a charge of 0.1 USD incurs per SMS verification.

 -  **Disable the decline feature:** Blocks recipients from being able to decline documents.